Transportation

 - Travel Time:

-- Flight to New Orleans from DC, about 6 hours including time in airport and on flight.
+- A flight to New Orleans from DC, is about 6 hours, including time in airport and on flight.
 Not including delays, of course.

-- Train to New Orleans from DC, about 28 hours including time in train station.
+- A train to New Orleans from DC, is about 28 hours, including time in train station.

-However, the last one is changing rapidly (pun intended).
+Finally, the length of time to take a train for long distances is changing rapidly.
 Many European trains now take less time to get from point A to B than flying: https://www.bloomberg.com/news/articles/2018-01-09/high-speed-rail-now-rivals-flying-on-key-global-routes.

 Biking, Walking, and Other Human-Powered Transport